Molnix888/dnf-export-import-pkgs/README.md

 # dnf-export-import-pkgs

-A script created to ease a process of restoring the same set of packages after system re-installation or for moving it to another system.
+A script created to ease a process of moving to a new system by restoring a set of predefined DNF packages.

 Uses package names and ignores versions during operations.
-For import operation recommended to use files exported via this script.
+Can use any text file with package names list for import operation.

 **Requires root privileges to run.**